 Before looking at the health risks of vaping, it’s important to understand what it is and why it is a growing public health concern.

-Vaping uses battery-powered devices called e-cigarettes have specially designed cartridges that contain nicotine, flavorings and other chemicals.
+Vaping uses battery-powered devices called e-cigarettes that have specially designed cartridges that contain nicotine, flavorings, and other chemicals.
 The device turns these into vapor, which the user inhales in order to experience the effects of the nicotine, rather than smoking it through a traditional cigarette.

-Vaping creates no smoke and does not stain the teeth or fingers like cigarettes do, makes it highly popular with young people who crave the nicotine but do not want the stigma of traditional smoking.
-Unfortunately, vaping comes with serious risk, and public health officials are just now starting to understand the magnitude of that risk.
+Vaping creates no smoke and does not stain the teeth or fingers like cigarettes do, making it highly popular with young people who crave nicotine but do not want the stigma of traditional smoking.
+Unfortunately, vaping comes with serious risks, and public health officials are just now starting to understand the magnitude of that risk.